avnikokal10-dotcom/module-ocr/README.md

 ## Troubleshooting

 **API connection error / access code error**
 If the script fails with a 500 HTTP error or "Identity not Authenticated", your access codes are either missing, incorrect, or expired.
 Make sure your `.env` file exists in the same directory as the script and contains the correct credentials.
-Contact your lab administrator if you need new credentials.

 **"found 0 images"**
 Check that the paths in `imageFolders` are correct and that the images are `.jpg` or `.JPG` files.
 Use the full absolute path e.g. `/Users/yourname/Downloads/images`.